starwit/lj-projectbuilder/docs/installation/prerequisites-installation.md

 * linux operating system
 * Visual Studio Code

 The installation steps are only described for Linux Mint or Ubuntu.
-If you are using another operation system, you have to adjust your installation by your own.
+If you are using another operating system, you have to adjust your installation on your own.

 ## Workplace Installation on Ubuntu 20.4 / Linux Mint